-- (i) A Subfund may acquire units of target funds as defined in 5.1 (d) above, for a maximum of 10% of its net asset value. - (A) The Company or the Management Company acting in connection with all of the investment funds which it manages and which qualify as a UCITS may not acquire any Shares carrying voting rights which would enable it to exercise significant influence over the management of an issuer. - (B) Moreover, for the respective Subfund, the Company may acquire no more than: - 10% of the non-voting Shares from the same issuer; - 10% of debt securities from the same issuer; - 25% of the units of the same target fund; - 10% of the money market instruments of any single issuer.
+- (A) The Company or the Management Company acting in connection with all of the investment funds which it manages, and which qualify as a UCITS may not acquire any Shares carrying voting rights which would enable it to exercise significant influence over the management of an issuer. - (B) Moreover, for the respective Subfund, the Company may acquire no more than: - 10% of the non-voting Shares from the same issuer; - 10% of debt securities from the same issuer; - 25% of the units of the same target fund; - 10% of the money market instruments of any single issuer.